 Like depression or bipolar disorder, schizophrenia can sometimes present with very intense symptoms, while at other times signs of the conditions are much less obvious.
 Working closely with a mental health professional with experience treating schizophrenia is vital to helping people with the disorder live as healthy a life as possible.

-Schizophrenia affects an estimated 0.25 to 0.64 percent of the U.S. population, according to the National Institute of Mental Health.
-But despite years of research, scientists have yet to come up with a cure for schizophrenia or a way to prevent it.
+Schizophrenia affects an estimated 0.25 to 0.64 percent of the U.S. population, according to the

 Great advances have been made, however, in the treatment and understanding of this serious mental illness.